 Although the Great Depression and World War II were things of the past, the

 young couple still had trials to face.
 After finding work as a truck driver

 in Chicago, Joe was hit head on by a car being pursued by the police.
 Joe’s

 truck caught fire and he suffered severe burns to his legs.
+He spent 114

-difficult time.
 Several people gave support through this ordeal.
 Joe and Hazel never forgot

 Joe later moved the Gregory Family to Southern Indiana where he found work

 in a trucking garage as a tire changer.
 (This was when 100lb tires were

 changed with hand tools.)
 Dan recalls, “When dad was in his prime, he could

-that didn’t make him popular with local business
+that didn’t make him popular with local business owners.
+Convinced that the

-Today, many people have pensions and benefits because of the union Joe continuously
+people have pensions and benefits because of the union Joe continuously

 Joe and Hazel had a dream of owning a family farm.
 After some looking, they

 found a place just north from where the White River separates Martin and

 Dubois.
 “When they moved her from Haysville, Dad said he had a mortgage, a

 wife, three kids, a collie with pups, an ax, and $14.00 to their name” says

 Dan.
 Joe continued to work at the Garage so more earnings could go back

 Joe and Hazel became known in Martin County as successful, prosperous

 people.
 Dan reflects on his parent’s early years, “Saving was important to

 them, as they had the experience that an accident could happen at any time,

 and they wanted to be prepared.
 They never forgot that people helped them

 Dan and Barb chose to honor and continue the Gregory Family legacy of

 helping others by establishing the Gregory Humanitarian Fund with the

 in a foundation gives us a great example to live by,” says Dan, “The

 earnings on this fund will be helping people long after we are all gone.